flutter/packages/packages/stager/README.md

 1. The ability to alter environment settings (dark/light mode, text size, etc.) that would otherwise require a trip to the Settings app or require booting up another emulator/simulator or device.
-1. The ability to reuse Scenes in widget tests.
-If you aren't already writing widget tests, Scenes make it **very** easy to start.
+1. The ability to reuse StagerScenes in widget tests.
+If you aren't already writing widget tests, StagerScenes make it **very** easy to start.
 1. The ability to quickly move between different states (empty, loading, etc.) without having to make changes to app code to "fake" those states.